Updated: June 25, 2022

-It’s important to remember that there isn’t a clear set of rules that define what weight works best for you, however, these guidelines will help you determine what weight is likely going to work best for you.
+It’s important to remember that there isn’t a clear set of rules that define what weight will work best for you, however, these guidelines will help you determine what weight will likely work best.

 Pickleball paddles range in weight from 6 oz to 14 oz with mid-weight paddles weighing between 7.3 to 8.3 oz.

 Multiple factors come into play when trying to determine what weight is best, such as your personal preference for what feels good and your skill level.

 Do you want to focus on ball control or hit the ball with more power?
 Do you have tennis elbow or arthritis or other injuries?